VUnit/vunit/docs/logging/user_guide.rst

 - By default only the root logger has a stop count set.

   - Root logger has stop count set to 1 for ``error`` and ``failure``.
-  - Root logger has stop count set to infinite for all other log levels.
+  - Root logger has stop disabled for all other log levels.

 Example:
 <<<<<<<<